Alyceeie/cline-agent/README.md

 ## How It Works ⚡

-The agent automatically:
+The agent provides:
-1. Monitors repository activity
-2. Responds to new issues with helpful insights
+1. Real-time cryptocurrency market data and analysis
+2. Automated GitHub repository monitoring
-3. Reviews pull requests with detailed feedback
+3. Smart responses to issues and pull requests
-4. Uses Gen Z style communication to keep things engaging
+4. Gen Z style communication for engaging interactions

 ## Getting Started 🌟

+### Using the Crypto Interface

+1. Open `index.html` in your browser
+2. Ask about any cryptocurrency:
+   - "How's Bitcoin doing?"
+   - "Show me Ethereum trends"
+   - "What's the market looking like?"

-### Using the Agent
+### Using the GitHub Features

 1. Create an issue or PR in this repository
 2. The agent will automatically respond